 Nobody ever discusses this one.
 I value my time pretty highly.
 How do you value your time?
 When you're on the road driving, you're saying no to everything else.
 No to training.
 No to writing.
 No to dinner.
 No to friends.
 No to family.

-As you can tell, you won’t get rich from working as a taxi driver for Uber.
+You won't get rich from working as a driver for Uber.
 On the bright side, this is extra money that I made on the side.
 Instead of partying or finding other ways to spend money, I was out making money.

 Only on a part-time basis if you want to make some extra money and enjoy meeting new people.